FLAMEGPU/docs/flamegpu/modelspec.rst

 --------------

 Exit functions are again like the other function types defined above, requiring at least a single ``exitFunction`` child element if the ``exitFunctions`` element is defined.
 These functions are called at the end of the whole simulation.
 An example use of this function would be to calculate final averages of agent variables or print out final values.
+:ref:`Exit Functions (API)` demonstrates how to specify initialisation functions within a function file.

 .. code-block:: xml
    :linenos: